Community-Supported Grazing Program

 Walk and Talk with the Shepherds!

-Join us in the Fall for a public event to meet our team and learn more about the Community-Supported Grazing Program.
+Join us in the Spring for a public event to meet our team and learn more about the Community-Supported Grazing Program.

-We are at the new Ojai Community Farmers Market starting June 3, and then every Thursday thereafter, from 3:00 to 7:00 p.m.
-The OCFM will be at the Chaparral campus of the Ojai Unified School District in downtown Ojai.
+We are at the Ojai Community Farmers Market once every month.
+The OCFM is at the Chaparral Campus of the Ojai Unified School District in downtown Ojai every Thursday from 3:00 to 7:00 p.m.
 Come by our booth and learn more about our programs and wildfire safety.
-See www.ojaicommunityfarmersmarket.com.
+See www.